Security-Onion-Solutions/securityonion-docs/alerts.rst

 To enable or disable SIDs for :ref:`suricata`, the :ref:`salt` ``idstools`` pillar can be used in the minion pillar file (``/opt/so/saltstack/pillar/minions/<minionid>.sls``).

-If SID 1234 is commented out and you want to enable it, add the following to the minion pillar file:
+If SID 1234 is commented out and you want to enable it, set the following in the `idstools` section of the minion pillar file:

 ::